Delvinë: Ottoman period

-The separate Sanjak of Delvina was established in the mid-16th century due to the need to secure Ottoman control in the region towards potential Venetian infiltration from nearby Butrinto and to control the rebellious zone of Himara.
+The separate Sanjak of Delvina was established in 1537 by Ayas Mehmed Pasha, the Albanian-born vizier of Suleiman the Magnificent who pacified the area, due to the need to secure Ottoman control in the region towards potential Venetian infiltration from nearby Butrint and to control the rebellious zone of Himara.
 The county town was Delvinë, yet during the 18th century the local Pasha moved the seat of the sanjak from Delvinë to Gjirokastër.
 The official name did not change, however, as it was also referred to as the Sanjak of Gjirokastër.

 In an ecclesiastical entry of 1635, the Codex of the church of Delvinë written in Greek noted that the Muslim population had increased and dwelt in quarters inhabited by Orthodox Christians, had confiscated their churches and converted them into mosques, thereby forcing the non-Islamized Christians to move to other quarters of the town.
-The Turkish traveler Evliya Çelebi visited Delvinë around 1670 and gave information about the city in his travel book.
+The Turkish traveller Evliya Çelebi visited Delvinë around 1670 and gave information about the city in his travel book.
 He reported that in the Middle Ages Delvinë was in the hands of the Spanish and later the Venetians.
 In his own time, Ajaz Mehmet Pasha – a native Albanian – governed the Sanjak-bey of Delvinë.
 The sanjak covered 24 zeamets and 155 timars.
 There was a Turkish garrison, whose command on the castle was from Delvinë.
 According to the description of Çelebi, the small fortress had a good cistern, an ammunition depot and a small mosque.
 In the city there were about 100 brick-built houses.
 These stood relatively far apart and nearly every house had a tower.
 He noted that a town wall was missing.
-There were several mosques, three medreses and about 80 stores, as well as an open market place. Çelebi also observed that during this time, all the inhabitants of Delvinë spoke the Albanian language while having no knowledge of the Greek language.
+There were several mosques, three medreses and about 80 stores, as well as an open marketplace. Çelebi also observed that during this time, all the inhabitants of Delvinë spoke the Albanian language while having no knowledge of the Greek language.

 In an ecclesiastical entry of 1730, the Codex of the church of Delvinë noted that some of the Christian Greek clergy had linguistic difficulties in administrating their congregations, as there were Christian villagers living within the region of Delvinë who were Albanian-speaking.
 The local diaspora in Venice as part of the Venetian Greek community's Brotherhood of Saint Nicholas financially supported various initiatives for the expansion of Greek education in the 18th century.
 Thus, in two instances in 1713 and 1749, Spyros Stratis and Spyridon Rizos respectively, notable members of the local diaspora in Venice, financially supported the expansion of the local Greek education system, as well as donating vast sums of money to local Orthodox monasteries and churches.